Last Updated on July 1, 2026 by Daniel Globe

 What Makes Angels Landing Safe or Unsafe?

 With the permit system now limiting crowding, Angels Landing can feel more manageable, but the route is still risky.
 You face a narrow ridge with steep drop-offs on both sides, so every step demands focus and caution, especially in exposed sections.
 Chains and carved steps help, yet they don’t erase the danger.
-Nineteen confirmed deaths, mostly from falls, show how serious the terrain is.
-Your hiker preparation matters: wear solid footwear, stay alert, and respect your limits.
+A confirmed death toll in the high teens, mostly from falls, shows how serious the terrain is.
+Your hiker preparation matters: wear solid, grippy footwear, stay alert, and respect your limits.
 Weather awareness is just as important, because conditions can shift fast and turn a difficult climb into a hazardous one.
 Even experienced hikers can lose traction or judgment when wind, rain, or ice show up.
-Going early can help you avoid bottlenecks and keep your movement steady.
-When you move carefully and stay present, you give yourself the best chance to enjoy the route without surrendering to unnecessary risk.
+Going early can help you avoid bottlenecks on the chains and keep your movement steady.

 How to Hike Angels Landing More Safely

-To hike Angels Landing more safely, you need to stay deliberate from start to finish.
-Wear proper safety gear, and keep three points of contact on the chains whenever the route gets exposed.
+To hike Angels Landing more safely, stay deliberate from start to finish.
+Wear proper footwear with real grip, and keep three points of contact on the chains whenever the route gets exposed.
 Don’t pass other hikers in narrow sections; trail etiquette matters because crowding can turn a hard climb into a dangerous one.
 Start at dawn if you can, when the trail is quieter and you’re less likely to face congestion in steep, exposed spots.
 Check the weather before you go, and skip the hike if wind, rain, or ice could make the rock slick.
-Respect the permit system; limiting traffic has helped reduce fatalities and gives you more room to move with control.
+Respect the permit system; limiting traffic has coincided with fewer fatal falls and gives you more room to move with control.
 Most importantly, trust your judgment.
-If the exposure feels too intense, your legs feel unstable, or conditions worsen, turning back isn’t failure.
-It’s freedom through self-protection.
+If the exposure feels too intense, your legs feel unstable, or conditions worsen, turn back — that’s the safer, smarter choice, not a failure.

 Getting to Angels Landing and What to Know Before You Go